An estimated 300 million people practice yoga around the world (according to the International Yoga Federation).

-In this comprehensive review, we delve into the top 9 apps that we found most effective for burning calories, toning muscle and ultimately losing weight.
-This is based on first hand experience of downloading and using all the top rated yoga apps and programs found on the app stores.
+In this comprehensive review, we delve into 12 apps that we found most effective for burning calories, toning muscle and ultimately losing weight.
+This is based on first-hand experience of downloading and using all the highest rated yoga apps and programs found on the app stores.

-With the goal of finding the best yoga app for weight loss, we were really looking for yoga routines that put us through a bit of a sweat and really got the body moving… and Alo Moves did this like no other.
+With the goal of finding the best yoga app for weight loss, we were looking for yoga routines that put us through a bit of a sweat and really got the body moving… and Alo Moves did that like no other.

-For $20/month, Alo Moves offers unlimited yoga, fitness and meditation, led by some of the best instructors in the world.
+For $12.99/month, Alo Moves offers unlimited yoga, fitness and meditation, led by some of the best instructors in the world.

 As opposed to some yoga apps that lean very much towards to spirituality and mindfulness side of yoga, Alo Moves really leans towards the fitness side, offering routines that leverage yoga poses and movements to tone and sculpt your body.